 For those who like to know the technical points, blue sapphires belong to the corundum group.
-Gemstones in this group are characterised by their hardness – at 9 on the Mohs scale their hardness is only trumped by the diamond and moissanite – which means that blue sapphires are easy to look after and don’t require additional care.
+Gemstones in this group are characterised by their hardness – at 9 on the Mohs scale their hardness is only trumped by the diamond and moissanite in the synthetic realm – which means that blue sapphires are easy to look after and don’t require too much additional care.

 Gemstones in this group consist of near pure aluminium oxide which crystallised into gemstones due to pressure and heat.
 Pure corundum has no colour, but the presence of iron and titanium trace elements are what give blue sapphires their striking colour.